-- While soup is cooking, make pistou: combine garlic, basil, arugula and salt in a small food processor, and process until ingredients are finely chopped.
-With machine running, slowly add oil until it’s completely incorporated, scraping down sides as needed.
-Add cheese, if desired, and process until well blended.
+- While soup is cooking, make pistou: combine garlic, basil, chives and salt in a small food processor, and process on the lowest setting until ingredients are finely chopped.
+With machine running, slowly add oil until it’s completely incorporated, scraping down sides as needed; process until well blended.
 Transfer to a small dish and set aside.

 - When soup has finished cooking, add to the food processor and puree in batches, until smooth and creamy.
 Add additional stock as needed to reach desired consistency.

 - To serve, divide soup between 4 to 6 bowls.
-Stir a spoonful of pistou into soup, and sprinkle with fresh chives and parsley if desired.
+Stir a spoonful of pistou into soup, and garnish with fresh chives and parsley.
 Serve immediately.